 Outpatient Prescription Pill Addiction Treatment

-In contrast to inpatient addiction treatment programs, outpatient treatment allows clients to live at home outside of treatment hours, allowing them to continue engaging with work or school and the ability to fulfill other personal and family responsibilities.
-Recovering clients will attend group and individual therapy sessions each week, and if needed they can meet regularly with a psychiatrist for medication to manage withdrawal, cravings, and any existing mental health issues.
+In contrast to inpatient addiction treatment programs, outpatient treatment allows clients to live at home outside of treatment hours.
+This allows them to continue engaging with work or school and the ability to fulfill other personal and family responsibilities.
+Recovering clients will attend group and individual therapy sessions each week.
+If needed they can meet regularly with a psychiatrist for medication to manage withdrawal, cravings, and any existing mental health issues.
 The treatment provided in an outpatient addiction treatment program is similar to that provided in an inpatient addiction treatment program but is somewhat less intensive.

 Outpatient Addiction Treatment Programs – Types of Therapy: